Bicycle Accident Overview

 If the injuries are severe, like a TBI or a fractured spinal cord, the cyclist may have lifelong health problems.

 Even if the accident doesn’t result in life-changing injuries, their injuries will still likely need a lot of care and time before they get back to a normal routine.
 When our lawyers investigate your case, we’ll carefully assess your medical records to get the full extent of your injuries.
 This would include the specific type of injuries you’ve suffered, if you had to go to the hospital, what your treatment plan will entail, and how your recovery will affect your life.
 Your recovery could prevent you from working, and you may not be able to get back on your bike for a significant amount of time.
-Our Fayetteville bicycle accident lawyer compiles all the evidence we need to show how the other party acted negligently, how their negligence caused your injuries, and how your injuries have caused you pain and suffering.
+Our bicycle accident attorney in Fayetteville, AR, compiles all the evidence we need to show how the other party acted negligently, how their negligence caused your injuries, and how your injuries have caused you pain and suffering.

 Arkansas Bicycle Laws

-While motorist negligence is often the cause of terrible bicycle accidents and injuries, cyclists can break the law, putting them in harm’s way.
+While motorist negligence is often the cause of terrible bicycle accidents and injuries, cyclists can break the law, putting themselves in harm’s way.
 It’s important to know the state’s bike laws before hopping on and riding around town.
 If you were in an accident, you can look at laws for bicyclists to ensure you were following the rules, and the motorist was the one who broke the law.

 Here are some of the most important laws for bicyclists in Arkansas that you should know: